ChristineLea/password-generator/README.md

 ---

 **This application has a dual use.**
-1. Visit the deployed application //HERE// to generate a random password.
+1. Visit the deployed application [Random Password Generator](https://christinelea.github.io/random-password-generator/) to generate a random password.
 - When a user selects the **Generate Password** button they will be prompted with further instructions.
 - To generate a password, certain criteria must be met from user input.
 - Password length to be at least 8 characters and no more than 128 characters.